School of Civil and Environmental Engineering, and Construction Management

 CE 5483.
 Urban Transportation.
 (3-0) 3 Credit Hours.

 This course is an introduction to urban passenger transportation planning in the USA with a sustainability focus.
 It is structured around three components: (1) History, theory, and problem definition; (2) The planning process; and (3) Solutions and analytical techniques.
 The course will help to understand the planning process comprehensively along with its multiple dimensions, how our current transportation systems has evolved over time, what is a sustainable system, policies and planning approaches that help to achieve it, and challenges related to planning.
 The course provides opportunities to hear from local and regional planners about their work, and learn from their experience about the methods they use in practice.
-Differential Tuition: $165.
+This course has Differential Tuition.

 CE 5493.
 Traffic Engineering.
 (3-0) 3 Credit Hours.